NiklasRosenstein/osxt/README.md

 __v1.0.3__

-- Using `sudo` for `./install` is no longer a requirement, but will lead to some files not being extracted (usually man page files).
-- Fix `./getversion` -- but still extracts full disk image
+- Must now be used with [Node.py](https://github.com/nodepy/nodepy)
 - Update command-line interface with Click
+- Using `sudo` for the `install` command is no longer a requirement, but will lead to some files not being extracted (usually man page files)
+- Fix `getversion` command -- but still extracts full disk image
+- Add `getpbzx` command
-- Must now be used with [Node.py](https://github.com/nodepy/nodepy)
+- `pbzx` will now be automatically downloaded if it is not available

 __v1.0.2__